 1) Notre Dame de Boulogne Cathedral

-The Notre-Dame Cathedral is the main landmark but do explore every room.
-There are some nice artworks on display and the dome is quite impressive.
+The Notre-Dame cathedral, whose dome can be seen for miles around is one of the major landmarks of the city.
+Explore every room as there are some nice artworks on display and the dome is quite impressive.
 Also, pay a small fee to check out the crypt and see some amazing artwork as well as some spooky tombs.

 Walking along the cobbled streets of the upper town and check out the Chateau-Musée.
 Its defensive walls are worth walking on top in the summer months as they have some great sea views.
 On a clear day visitors may even see England!